Maohi: Dance

 Traditional dance was one piece of the Ma'ohi culture that was lost due to colonization by the French.
-Historical reenactments of the dances, the costumes and the chants had to be reconstructed due to their being no feasible way of knowing what the authentic creations were to begin with.
+Historical reenactments of the dances, the costumes and the chants had to be reconstructed due to there being no feasible way of knowing what the authentic creations were to begin with.
 The Heiva is a traditional annual dance event that started in the 1950s as a way to bring traditional Tahitian dance back into Tahitian culture.

 Tattooing

-Tattoos in Tahiti have become an accepted symbol of Ma'ohi culture.
+Tattoos have become an accepted symbol of Ma'ohi culture in Tahiti.
 Tattoos demonstrate a commitment to Tahitian cultural identity and can be seen as decorative.
 The majority of people who have tattoos are young and are involved in other aspects of Tahitian culture such as dance.
-The practice of tattooing also exists in other islands known as the Polynesian Triangle.
+The practice of tattooing also exists in other islands of the Polynesian Triangle.